Thayer County is named for John Milton Thayer, who was a Civil War general and a Governor of Nebraska.

 Architect: George A Berlinghof of Beatrice

 Contractor: Robert Butke of Omaha

 Description: The building faces east and is a two story gray Indiana Bedford limestone and Vermont marble structure.
-The east front has a large arch with recessed entrance.
-The first story windows are arched and second story has castle-like turrets.
-A clock is located near the top on the east side.
-The building originally had a high clock tower which was damaged by a tornado and the clock tower was removed in 1953.
+The building is located on landscaped grounds in the center of Hebron.
+The castle-like building is square in shape.
+The basement is raised and the east front has a large arch with recessed entrance.
+The first story windows are arched and second story has castle-like turrets and a clock below the flat roof line.
+The building houses the District Court and County Court of the 1st Judicial District.